 How hot are sport peppers?

-There’s a wide range of medium heat in these pickled peppers, again likely due to the potential range of chilies used to create the pickled sport.
-As a viable range, consider the serrano’s heat range of 10,000 to 23,000 Scoville heat units as a typical sport pepper range.
-That’s equal heat to a jalapeño and up to nine times hotter.
+There’s a wide range of medium heat here, again likely due to the potential range of chilies used to create the pickled sport.
+As a viable range, consider the serrano’s heat range of 10,000 to 23,000 Scoville heat units (or SHU) as a typical sport pepper range.
+That’s equal heat to jalapeño and up to nine times hotter.
 Though there can be a larger spread than this depending on the chili used.

 What do they look like?

-Here we’ll focus on grown sport peppers, not serranos, though serrano peppers do have a relatively similar shape.
+Here we’ll focus on grown sports, not serranos, though serranos do have a relatively similar shape.
 These are thin chilies that form to a point, near bite-sized, one to one and a half inches in length.
 The sport pepper resembles a tabasco pepper, but smaller.
 While these chilies mature from green to red, sport peppers are pickled when green.

 How can you use these chilies?

 Chicago-style hot dogs are the must here.
 Place them whole on the dog for that total authentic Chicago experience.
-But sport peppers can be used similarly to other pickled peppers too.
-Anywhere where you’d use pickled pepperoncini or jalapeños, you can opt for sport peppers, just be prepared for the extra heat.
+But sport peppers can be used similarly to other pickled chilies too.
+Anywhere where you’d use pickled pepperoncini or jalapeños, you can opt for sports.
+But just be prepared for the extra heat.
 They are delicious sliced for sandwiches and hoagies and they’re an excellent pizza topping.

 Where can you buy sport peppers?

-In Chicago, you can find sport peppers served and sold in many locations.
-Outside of the Windy City, they may be a little tougher to source.
+In Chicago, you can find them served and sold in many locations.
+Outside of the Windy City, they may be a little tougher to find.
 Look to the jarred and pickled section of your local grocer, but you may have better luck at a specialty store.
 Or, to simplify sourcing, simply pick up pickled sport peppers or seeds online.

-If you love a Chicago-style hot dogs, it’s a must to pick up sport peppers.
+If you love Chicago-style hot dogs, it’s a must to try sport peppers.
 But don’t be shy about using them for other meals, too.
 They may not be as easy to find as pickled jalapeño or pepperoncini, but they are just as tasty with a heck of a lot more heat.